-- Be careful near the cliff edges as there have been many rock falls due to erosion.
-Some parts have been cordoned off for safety so respect the signs and don’t get too close to the edge, no matter how tempting it may be.
+Please be very careful near the cliff edges as there have been many rock falls due to erosion.
+Some parts have been cordoned off for safety so respect the signs and don’t get too close to the edge.

 The Seven Sisters Country Park is one of the most beautiful and unspoilt parts of the English coast and the cliffs are one of Britain’s most iconic landmarks.
-As I sat on the train back to London looking at my photos, I felt a great sense of achievement and was so pleased that I had finally managed to see the spectacular Seven Sisters.
 I hope this post inspires you to plan your own day trip to the Seven Sisters.

 If you’re looking for more things to do in and around London this summer, have a look at the following UK guides: